All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

-Laboratory fabrication of diodes and field effect transistors covering photolithography, oxidation, diffusion, thin film deposition, etching and evaluation of devices.
-(Course material and/or program fees may apply.)
-Prerequisites: ECE 103.
+Laboratory fabrication of diodes and field-effect transistors covering photolithography, oxidation, diffusion, thin film deposition, etching and evaluation of devices.
+(Course materials and/or program fees may apply.)
+Prerequisites: ECE 135B.

 Automated laboratory based on H-P GPIB controlled instruments.
 Software controlled data collection and analysis.
 Vibrations and waves in strings and bars of electromechanical systems and transducers.
 Transmissions, reflection, and scattering of sound waves in air and water.
 Aural and visual detection.
 Prerequisites: ECE 107 with a grade of C– or better or consent of instructor.

 Fundamentals of autonomous vehicles.
 Working in small teams, students will develop 1:8 scale autonomous cars that must perform on a simulated city track.
 Topics include robotics system integration, computer vision, algorithms for navigation, on-vehicle vs. off-vehicle computation, computer learning systems such as neural networks, locomotion systems, vehicle steering, dead reckoning, odometry, sensor fusion, GPS autopilot limitations, wiring, and power distribution and management.
 Cross-listed with MAE 148.
 Students may not receive credit for ECE 148 and MAE 148.
 Program or materials fees may apply.
 Prerequisites: ECE 15 or ECE 35 or MAE 2 or MAE 3, and consent of instructor.

 ECE 150.
 Entrepreneurship for Engineers (4)